 Photo by Reykjavik.is

-Given the sensibilities of our foreign guests, one thing to be aware of is that you will be required to get naked with the locals before entering the pools.
-This is not some peculiar ritual, but strictly hygiene-related.
+Given our foreign guests’ sensibilities, one thing to be aware of is that you will be required to get naked with the locals before entering the pools.
+This is not some peculiar ritual but is strictly hygiene-related.

-The showers are gender separated, but since there's a very low level of chlorine in the swimming pools, everyone is required to wash thoroughly before taking a dip.
+The showers are gender separated, but since there's a very low chlorine level in the swimming pools, everyone must wash thoroughly before taking a dip.
 If you try to avoid it, you will most certainly be told off by a local or even one of the bathing guards.

-Perhaps the best thing about Reykjavík's swimming pools is that they can be enjoyed all year round and in every type of weather.
+Perhaps the best thing about Reykjavík's swimming pools is that you can enjoy them all year round and in every type of weather.

-You can perfectly enjoy a soak in an outdoor hot tub, even if it is -5°C outside and snowing.
+You can easily relax with a soak in an outdoor hot tub, even if it is -5°C (23°F) outside and snowing.

 Check out the map below to find your nearest swimming pool.

-Towering over the centre of Reykjavík is Hallgrímskirkja Church, visible from almost every angle of the city making it very easy to find.
+Towering over the center of Reykjavík is Hallgrímskirkja Church, visible from almost every angle of the city, making it very easy to find.